Artist Statement

 Letraset Drawings

 Drawing is a process that reveals its own making, both to the artist as it is being made and to the viewer as it is seen.
 Looking at a Van Gogh drawing one sees many crosses and dashes in a bush.
 The viewer is made aware that Van Gogh is not just mimicking a bush with line; he is creating a language to describe the bush and developing a conceptual approach to representation.
 The idea is bound to the aesthetic.
-In my work, marks do not only obliquely suggest objects, marks are part of a language that describe and reveal a process and an approach.
+In my work, marks do not only obliquely suggest objects, marks are part of a language that describes and reveal a process and an approach.

 My